swashapp/swash/README.md

 ```
 git clone https://gitlab.com/surf-streamr/firefox
 cd firefox
+cp js/streamConfig.sample.js js/streamConfig.js
 ```
-After copying built files from *swash-ui build* directory to */dashboard*, you can build the extension.
+Open streamConfig.js file and replace stream ids and api keys with your own.
+Then copy the built files from *swash-ui build* directory to */dashboard*.
+Now, you can build the extension.

 ```
 ./swash.sh build